commonsmachinery/blockhash/README.md

 Run `blockhash [list of images]` for calculating hashes for image files.

-Run `blockhash --video [list of vedeos]` for calculating hashes for video files.
+Run `blockhash --video [list of videos]` for calculating hashes for video files.

 Run `blockhash --help` for the list of options.